Today I´m sharing with you how to make arroz con leche so that it comes out as creamy as the one our grandmothers used to make us for dessert.

 If you are having a dinner party and want to serve arroz con leche for dessert, I recommend you to make it in the morning.
 Each guest may cover their own serving of arroz con leche with a dusting of cinnamon powder.

-If you loved this dessert, I invite you to try more Spanish desserts.
+If you liked this dessert recipe, I invite you to try more Spanish desserts.

 - 1½ liter whole milk